Food Sourcing in China

 2. How do various sourcing strategies (e.g. distributed sourcing via intermediaries, contract farming, vertical integration, or a mixture strategy) impact the resulting safety and quality of the agricultural products, and how can a manufacturer innovate its sourcing strategy for further improvement?

 A phased approach will be adopted to conduct the research.
 In the first phase, field visits and interviews will be conducted with identified partners of food manufacturers and their upstream suppliers/farmers to understand their current practices and constraints.
 In the second and third phases, an empirical approach will be adopted through the design of controlled field experiments to study the market response to increased transparency on agricultural inputs.
-Based on the empirical results, supply-chain sourcing models will be developed to analyse innovative mechanisms that could improve product quality and safety, while ensuring no adverse impact on the environment and society.
+Based on the empirical results, supply-chain sourcing models will be developed to analyze innovative mechanisms that could improve product quality and safety, while ensuring no adverse impact on the environment and society.